-Excavation work continues at a cafe in Gloucester after police found “possible evidence” of where a suspected teenage victim of serial killer Fred West may be buried.
+The documentary that unearthed “possible evidence” of where a suspected teenage victim of serial killer Fred West may have been buried airs tonight (13 September).

 But are there other victims out there who are yet to be discovered?